 Does it work to your satisfaction?
 Isn't that what really matters?
 Whether it is a true head filled with fluid or not, we all just want equipment and camera accessories to work, to help us create great photos without spending a fortune on cameras and gadgets.

 Use caution when buying your tripod or monopod head and be aware of the mechanism used for dampening.
 With that said, it's important for you to define your exact use of a fluid head.
 Most photographers who use a simple point and shoot are relatively satisfied with a head that uses a "fluid-like" system for their video.

 Advanced hobbyists might prefer an entry-level actual fluid head made by a company like Benro or Manfrotto that has a great reputation for affordable, yet high quality photography gear.

-You can budget your purchase by searching using the term "best fluid head tripod under $200" or something similar for your own price range.
-Buying your fluid head from one of the vendors below helps me keep the site going.
+You can budget your purchase by searching using the term "best fluid head tripod under $100" or something similar for your own price range.
+No matter where I buy, I use Amazon first for reading the reviews on a products.
+Buying your fluid head from Amazon costs you nothing extra and it helps me keep the site going.
 I appreciate your support.

 When I researched what is a fluid head used for I was reminded of how crazy it is right now in terms of the number of specialized products we have offered to us.
 There are about a dozen different types of tripod heads to choose from.
 I did an inventory of my own camera equipment and realize counting the two that are collecting dust on my shelf that I have 9 tripod heads in my posession.

 No tripod/head combination will automatically turn you into an award wining videographer, but you cn sure have fun trying.
 Cheers!